 –Looking for a Slow Cooker?
 See which one I use and find More of my Favorite Products!

 Set your slow cooker on high for 6 hours.
 You can check on the squash periodically with a fork to see how it’s cooking.

 Once your squash is cooked, remove it from the slow cooker.
 Using hot pads to hold the squash, scoop out the yummy insides!

-You can make a simple side or even main dish with spaghetti squash.
+You can make a simple side or even a main dish with spaghetti squash.
 Just take a little butter and minced garlic and fry together for a few minutes in a frying pan until the garlic is nice and tender.
-Toss with the cooked spaghetti squash noodles and you’ve got a meal!
+Toss the butter and garlic in with the cooked spaghetti squash noodles and you’ve got a meal!

 What is your favorite recipe using winter squash?
 Share in the comments section below!

 This post on Cooking Winter Squash was originally published on Little House Living in October 2016.
 It has been updated as of October 2019.